josema88/jmordonez-site/content/events/azure-storage-fundamentals-at-azure-gt-community.md

 title = "Azure Storage Fundamentals at Azure GT Community"

 +++
-Next Novembre 19th I'll be giving a session (in Spanish) called **"Azure Storage Fundamentals"**.
+Next November 19th I'll be giving a session (in Spanish) called **"Azure Storage Fundamentals"**.

-Let's join us to this event organized by Azure Guatemala Community.
+Let's join us at this event organized by Azure Guatemala Community.

 If you want more info about it go to: